-(3) Self-represented litigants filing or intending to file more than six cases that are filed and are not emergency cases in the current calendar year.
-For purposes of this subdivision, emergency cases are

-(C) Exemption to Required Use of the EFS.
-A self-represented party in an emergency case as defined in Rule 33(B)(3) is not a required electronic filer.

-(D) Good Cause Exceptions to Required Use of the EFS.
+- (C) Exemption to Required Use of the EFS.
+A self-represented party in an emergency case as defined in Rule 33(B)(3) is not a required electronic filer. - (D) Good Cause Exceptions to Required Use of the EFS.
 A required electronic filer may be excused from mandatory use of the EFS only upon motion and a showing of good cause.
 Good cause means circumstances that would render electronic filing such a hardship that the required electronic filer would be denied access to the court.
 For the limited purpose of seeking an exception to mandatory electronic filing and service, a required electronic filer may file a motion conventionally.
 If the court grants a motion for a good cause exception, the court shall establish the scope of the exception.
-The court may amend or revoke the good cause exception on its own initiative or upon motion of a party.

-(E) Contact Information.
+The court may amend or revoke the good cause exception on its own initiative or upon motion of a party. - (E) Contact Information.
 A filer who is not required to use the EFS must provide the court with a mailing address for service of documents, and must notify the court in writing of any change of mailing address.
-If the filer has alleged in an affidavit or pleading under oath that the health, safety, or welfare of the filer or a minor child would be jeopardized by disclosure of the address, then the clerk shall seal the address from the public and all other parties.

-(F) Elective Use of the EFS.
+If the filer has alleged in an affidavit or pleading under oath that the health, safety, or welfare of the filer or a minor child would be jeopardized by disclosure of the address, then the clerk shall seal the address from the public and all other parties. - (F) Elective Use of the EFS.
 Even where use of the EFS is not required, a filer in a case may elect to register and use the EFS in compliance with subdivision (A).
-After electing to use the EFS, the filer must file, serve, and accept service electronically for the duration of the case, unless excused by the court upon a motion and showing of good cause.

-(G) Misuse of the EFS.
+After electing to use the EFS, the filer must file, serve, and accept service electronically for the duration of the case, unless excused by the court upon a motion and showing of good cause. - (G) Misuse of the EFS.
 Misuse occurs when any user attempts to harm, disrupt, alter, or interfere with the EFS or any records maintained in the system, or attempts to use or access information on the system without proper authorization.
 Misuse of the EFS might subject the user to criminal prosecution.
 Misuse may also result in suspension or loss of a user's registration or any other penalty that may be imposed by the court.
 Misuse of the EFS by attorneys may constitute a violation of the Maine Rules of